tanzu-end-to-end/cartographer-workshop/workshop/content/exercises/d03-Git-Writer.md

 after: 0
 ```

-`Runnable` is a wrapper for immutable Kubernetes resources, like those used to execute shell scripts.
-It will handle lifecycle of the immutable resource, and attach mutable information, like job state and output status fields, that will allow us to use the immutable resource cleanly within Cartographer.
-Let's find the immutable resource we are wrapping:
+`Runnable` will serve as a wrapper around the resource that executes the `git push` script, and it will allow us to "decorate" that resource with metadata that Cartographer needs in order to track the status and generate output values.

+Further down the same file, we can find the resource we are wrapping:

 ```editor:select-matching-text
 file: ~/exercises/examples/gitwriter-sc/app-operator/template-git-writer.yaml